jordanmswilliams/Portfolio/New_To_Do.md

   [RW] - Done and pushed to Master.
 See Styles.CSS / nav ul li.active {}

 2. Same as with about, line-height is a bit tight on paragraphs, moving from line-height:1.3 to somewhere between 1.5-1.6 could make this more legible.
+  [RW] - This was fixed with the same change for the About page.
+I noticed a formatting problem with the 'User Research' paragraph and fixed it.

 3. Polish Competitive chart a bit more